adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 *Associated with October, the image resonates with the muted palette of autumn — ochre, rust, and rain-washed blue.
 It evokes a season of introspection, where poetry and music drift like leaves, and the digital face becomes a mirror for inner weather.*

-*Within the logic of HMCM, the image functions as a node of meaning, not a representation — an artifact of the posthuman era, where beauty is not asserted, but attuned.*